vergauwenthomas/MetObs_toolkit/docs/MetObs_documentation_full.rst

 ********************************************
 MetObs toolkit Documentation for developers
 ********************************************
-Here you can find the documentation on all classes, functions and methods in the MetObs toolkit
+Here you can find the documentation on all classes, functions, and methods in the MetObs toolkit